wdong5/Smart-Fluidnet/README.md

 # Smart-Fluidnet
 Smart-Fluidnet is a framework that automates model generation for fluid dynamic simulation.
 It is developed by PASA lab (http://pasa.ucmerced.edu/) at University of California, Merced.
-Smart-Fluidnet provides flexibility and generalization to automatically search best neural network(NN) models for different input problems.
+Smart-Fluidnet provides flexibility and generalization to automatically search the best neural network(NN) models for different input problems.

 ## Step 1: Installing mantaflow